 However, if there’s one lesson to take away about the different types of retirement plans, it’s that you should almost always try to maximize contributions to retirement plans that see a match first.
 Think of these matches as an instant return on investment, and it becomes clear you’d need an ultra-high growth rate in another type of retirement account to match that performance.
 Through the power of compounding, this extra return can significantly increase the long-term potential growth of your account.

 If you’re still struggling to decide which types of retirement plans provide the best way to save, consider working with Fisher Investments.
 We offer portfolio-management and financial-planning services designed to help qualified investors9 create a clear path to their retirement goals.
-Please fill out our form to request an appointment, or download any of our free retirement guides for more information.
+Please contact us or download any of our free retirement guides for more information.

 1 The contents of this document should not be construed as tax advice.
 Please contact your tax professional.